bbende134/earth-embedding-sandbox-hun/README.md

 1. Create a new GCP project, sign up for Earth Engine, and register your project.
 2. You'll need a service account to make everything very portable.
 In your GCP project, navigate to `IAM & Admin -> Service Accounts` and `+ Create Service Account`.
 Give your service account a sensble email and description and the following roles: `Artifact Registry Administrator,Dataflow Worker,Earth Engine Resource Viewer,Earth Engine Resourse Writer,Storage Admin,Owner`.
 Create a JSON key, download it, and keep it safe!
-3. you may need to initiatialise a few apis on GCP: `Google Earth Engine, Dataflow, Cloud Logging, Cloud Monitoring, Compute Engine, Artifact Registry`
+3. you may need to initiatialise a few apis on GCP: `Google Earth Engine, Dataflow, Cloud Logging, Cloud Monitoring, Compute Engine, Artifact Registry`.
+Search each of these in the GCP omni searchbar and enable them.

 ### Environment